Category Archives

 If a Tree Falls (or falls ill) at Augusta National, Does it Make a Sound?

 Ed.
 I’ve contributed dozens of stories to GOLF Magazine through the years (I’ve served on the mag’s world top 100 course-rating panel since 1997).
 But none landed with such a thud as this one, published in the March 1999 edition.
-I’ve heard nothing since re. the ill-health or subsequent removal of diseased loblolly pines at Augusta National GC.
-But then, trees are removed, tees are added, and greens thoroughly renovated at ANGC and we are none the wiser — not until the club issues an official statement, or we see it on television the second weekend in April.
+In 24 years, I had heard nothing re. the ill-health or subsequent removal of diseased loblolly pines at Augusta National GC — until April 7, 2023, when a massive tree fell during the second round of Masters Tournament play.
+See comments below… Of course, trees are removed, tees are added, and greens are thoroughly renovated at ANGC and we hear nothing about those events, either — not until the club issues an official statement, or we see it on television the second weekend in April.
 The place is leak-proof.
 For the record, The Eisenhower Tree pictured above was a loblolly pine.
 It was taken down in 2014, because it was hit by lightening.
 Or so reads the party line.

 •••